 But today’s there’s something happening in our oversaturated hyper-data world, customers are being bombarded with billions of messages which means their emotions are being pulled in many directions.
 It’s because of this very reason that brands need to be deliberate in designing their experiences.
 They need to be aware of the type of emotion or emotions they want customers to experience in order to craft the right experience.

 In creating experiences there are 2 key questions we must ask at every step of the experience.
-One is I saving my customer time and two and am I seizing their attention.
-Your experience design must start precisely the first place where you meet your new customer.
+One is am I saving my customer time and two am I seizing their attention.
+Your experience design must start precisely the first place you meet your new customer.
 Maybe you’re meeting them in person, online, social media, through a blog or even an email but wherever you meet them you must start asking those questions.

 Here’s how these experiences would look like: